Tempo logotype

 Couldn't find what you need?Go to ourHelp Center

 SAP runs CapEx/OpEx through its financial controlling layer at the cost center level, which depends on time and activity data flowing into SAP from delivery systems.
-For Jira-based engineering and product teams, that means a connector and reconciliation overhead before classification is auditable.
+For Jira-based engineering and product teams, that means cross-system configuration and alignment checks between Jira and SAP before classification is auditable.
 Tempo Financial Manager classifies CapEx/OpEx from Tempo Timesheets entries on the Jira issue, so software capitalization reporting is grounded in the work itself.

 Tempo is priced per product on tier-based plans through the Atlassian Marketplace, with pricing visible before procurement.
 SAP EPPM is licensed as part of broader SAP enterprise agreements – contact-for-quote, with implementation and support typically scoped alongside the rest of the SAP estate.
 The honest framing is per-product Marketplace pricing vs. an enterprise SAP contract.